RomanchNyaupane/RISCV-32I-core/README.md

 ### Datapath Architecture

-The processor uses a two-cycle datapath with the following key characteristics:
+The processor uses datapath with the following key characteristics:

 - 32-bit data width throughout the datapath
 - Multiplexers for datapath routing